gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

-# Lecture 5 - Example Models
+# LP model examples 1

 The examples below are based on {cite}`williams_model_2013`.